The Peak of Video Game Addiction

 The lure of winning and conquering, of becoming competent at a game can result in compulsive gaming.
 When a player becomes addicted to video games, their entire world revolves around playing time.
 They will trade off time with friends and family, miss important work events, and become socially isolated in their fantasy world.
 Their social scene becomes enmeshed with the people (characters) also playing the online game.

 Compulsive gaming can exact a high price, including deteriorating health, depression, and sleep deprivation.
 Ultimately, depression and substance abuse may become co-occurring disorders with the gaming addiction, resulting from a decline in general well-being due to the consequences of the disorder.

-Video Game Addiction Treatment for Adults
+Video Game Addiction Treatment for Adults and Teens